ahilbers/importance_subsampling/README.md

 ## Summary

-Data, model files and example code related to the paper *Importance subsampling for power system planning under multi-year demand and weather uncertainty*.
-This repository also contains supplementary material for the paper.
+This repository contains data, model files and example code for the paper *Importance subsampling for power system planning under multi-year demand and weather variability* (2020).

+**Note**: This paper is a generalisation of an older paper: